Urban Rivals: Clans and characters

 Also included in the character roster are Noel cards.
 They are cards that are given for free to active players every Christmas and are aptly given the "Noel" tag (from Noël, the French term for Christmas).
 They are usually based on a character that was released within the year.
-As the tag implies, these cards feature Christmas-themed artwork, and often have different stats and abilities to better distinguish them from their original versions.
+As the tag implies, these cards feature Christmas-themed artwork, and often have different stats and/or abilities to better distinguish them from their original versions.
 As with the Miss cards, the original versions of Noel cards remain available as they are.

 In addition, there are a selection of Legendary cards (tagged Ld).
 Introduced in November 2010, they are special cards that can only be obtained through the completion of a series of clan-specific missions or from Arcade Mode, and can neither be traded nor sold.
-There are currently 67 Legendary cards, with each clan, except Leader, having at most two.
+There are currently 69 Legendary cards, with each clan, except Leader, having at most two.

 Formerly included in the entire character roster were Rebirth cards (tagged Rb).
 Introduced in January 2015, they were old characters that were re-released in the form of cards with new artwork, although their stats and abilities remained unchanged from their original versions.
-However, due to an overwhelming community vote, these cards were removed from the game on December 2016, with the Rebirth card illustrations having since been transferred to their respective original cards.
+However, due to an overwhelming community vote, these cards were removed from the game in December 2016, with the Rebirth card illustrations having since been transferred to their respective original cards.

-On May 2017, another type of cards was added to the game, called Mythic cards (tagged Mt).
+In May 2017, another type of cards was added to the game, called Mythic cards (tagged Mt).
 They were Collector cards that were re-released in the form of new cards with an emerald skin and a permanent 5x Clintz and/or XP boost when played in battle.
 These cards were considered the most difficult cards to get as they could only be acquired from the EFC or by trading with other players in the Market.
-The Mythic rarity was retired on March 2024 with the introduction of card crafting, with the former Mythic cards having since been reverted to the Collector rarity.
+The Mythic rarity was retired in March 2024 with the introduction of card crafting, with the former Mythic cards having since been reverted to the Collector rarity.